-M. Kamaraj^{1,}, P. Kamali2, R. Kaviya2, K. Abishek2, B. Navinkumar2, T.G.
-Nithya3, L.S.
-Wong1, J. Aravind4
+M. Kamaraj1,\, P. Kamali, R. Kaviya, K. Abishek, B. Navinkumar, T.G.
+Nithya, L.S.
+Wong, J. Aravind

-1Life Science Division, Faculty of Health and Life Sciences, INTI International University, Nilai 71800, Malaysia
+Life Science Division, Faculty of Health and Life Sciences, INTI International University, Nilai 71800, Malaysia

-2 Department of Biotechnology, Faculty of Science and Humanities, SRM Institute of Science and Technology -Ramapuram, Chennai- 600089, Tamil Nadu, India
+Department of Biotechnology, Faculty of Science and Humanities, SRM Institute of Science and Technology -Ramapuram, Chennai- 600089, Tamil Nadu, India

-3 Department of Biochemistry, College of Science and Humanities, SRM Institute of Science and Technology, Kattankulathur, Tamil Nadu 603203, India
+Department of Biochemistry, College of Science and Humanities, SRM Institute of Science and Technology, Kattankulathur, Tamil Nadu 603203, India

-4 Department of Biotechnology, Dr G.R.
+Department of Biotechnology, Dr G.R.
 Damodaran College of Science, Civil Aerodrome Post, Coimbatore- 641014, Tamil Nadu, India

 ARTICLE INFO ABSTRACT Article History: Received 12 October 2023 Revised 20 December 2023 Accepted 31 January 2024 BACKGROUND AND OBJECTIVES: Exposure to endocrine-disrupting chemicals and organic dye pollution is associated with an increased risk of toxicity, hazard, and cancer due to their widespread use.
 Exogenous endocrine disruptors are responsible for interfering with reproduction and development because they can either stimulate or decrease endogenous hormone responses.
 This work explores the feasibility of human hair biochar as a potential adsorbent for possible solid waste management processes to minimize environmental pollution.
-Malachite green and bisphenol-A were selected as model pollutants, and the response surface methodology was used to identify the maximal removal Keywords: Bisphenol A Humar hair biochar Malachite green Response surface methodology- Box Behnken design (RSM-BBD) Process optimization. of these hazardous substances.
+Malachite green and bisphenol-A were selected as model pollutants, and the response surface methodology was used to identify the maximal removal Keywords: Bisphenol A Humar hair biochar Malachite green Response surface methodology- Box Behnken design (RSM-BBD) Process optimization.
 METHODS: Samples of human hair waste are collected and processed.
 After air drying for 24 hours, it was carbonized in a hot air oven at 200 degrees Celsius for 3 hours to obtain the human hair biochar.
 The biochar was subjected to various instrumental analyses to ascertain the characteristics of the biochar.
 Both malachite green and bisphenol-A adsorption experiments are performed in a batch method.
 Initial pollutant concentration (100 milligrams per liter), the volume of pollutant solution (50 milliliters), temperature (37 degrees Celsius), and agitation speed of orbital shaker (150 rotation per minute) are established as constants in this investigation.
 Data obtained from an Ultra Violet-Visible spectrophotometer was used to design expert software to calculate adsorption efficiency.
 Data variables A, B, and C included the potential of hydrogen (3, 6, 9), duration (60, 150, 240 minutes), and adsorbent dose (0.1, 0.3, 0.5 gram per liter) in the Response Surface Methodology experiment.
 FINDINGS: The human hair biochar is characterized by analytical methods, and Brunauer, Emmett, and Teller analysis revealed that it has a porous nature and extensive surface area, an amorphous structure, and various functional groups.
 The efficiency of adsorbent investigated over Malachite green and bisphenol-A in a batch experiment and performance variation of three parameters: A: potential of hydrogen (3, 6, 9), B: duration (60, 150, 240 minutes), and C: Human hair biochar dose (0.1, 0.3, 0.5 gram per liter) were evaluated via box-behnken design.
-Through analysis of variance and numerical expectation, the optimal potential of hydrogen, duration, and Human hair biochar dose was predicted as 3, 150 minutes, and 0.5 grams per liter, which resulted in a maximum removal of 96 percent for malachite green and 83 percent for bisphenol-A. CONCLUSION: This study demonstrated the facile heat-assisted development of biochar from human hair waste as a potential candidate for environm DOI: 10.22035/gjesm.2024.03. option to remove the dyes and other emerging contaminants in the aqueous matrix.
+Through analysis of variance and numerical expectation, the optimal potential of hydrogen, duration, and Human hair biochar from human hair waste as a potential candidate for environmental remediation.
+The topography, structure, surface area, and functional group analysis of human hair biochar form human hair waste as a potential candidate for environmental remediation.
+The topography, structure, surface area, and functional group analysis of human hair biochar form human hair waste a DOI: 10.22034/gjesm.2024.03.05 option to remove the dyes and other emerging contaminants in the aqueous matrix.

-P Ċ NUMBER OF REFERENCES NUMBER OF FIGURES NUMBER OF TABLES
+P CB NUMBER OF REFERENCES NUMBER OF FIGURES NUMBER OF TABLES